chuckha/capi-dev/README.md

 ## Update config.json

-Make sure you update the values in `config.json ` to point to your registry.
+Make sure you update the values in `config.json ` to point to your registry

 ```json
 {